CSCO-dev/ClassicOffensive/README.md

 - Wait for the updater to finish
 - Go inside the __ClassicOffensive__ directory
 - Double click __csgo.exe__
-- Run the updater again when prompted in-game
+- Exit the game and run the updater when prompted by an in-game banner

 ## Server (Windows / Linux)